Luqman-Ismat/engivault-api/API_CONNECTION_GUIDE.md

 # EngiVault API Connection Guide

-This comprehensive guide explains how to connect to and use the EngiVault API for engineering calculations.
+This comprehensive guide explains how to connect to and use the EngiVault API for engineering calculations, project management, and user analytics.

 ## 🚀 Quick Start